More about: 10 Best Things To Do In Triana In Seville

 7. Book a tour of mysteries and legends

 Behind its walls confessions were extorted with very unorthodox methods and there were many who lost their lives after bloody tortures.
-The fort is wrapped in a web of legends that you can discover by booking a night walk in Seville.
+The fort is wrapped in a web of legends that you can discover by booking a night walk through Seville.

 It is not only the castle that is the protagonist of this story.
 Guided tours will take you to other parts of the neighborhood such as the Patio de Monipodio, Calle Pagés del Corro (the old Cava) or the Chapel of the Virgen del Carmen.
 Triana is linked to the birth of flamenco and maritime voyages, there is no shortage of stories to tell.